zawzaww/aosp-android/README.md

 ### Explanation:
 Build everything with make.
 GNU make can handle parallel tasks with a -jN argument, and it's common to use a number of tasks N that's between 1 and 2 times the number of hardware threads on the computer being used for the build.
 For example, on a dual-E5520 machine (2 CPUs, 4 cores per CPU, 2 threads per core), the fastest builds are made with commands between make -j16 and make -j32.

-If you want to know detail about Pure AOSP building for your android device, read more on my [Personal Blog.](https://medium.com/zawzaww/how-to-build-custom-android-os-for-android-devices-cf4bba4bb3a5)
+If you want to know detail about Custom Android OS building for your android device, read more on my [Personal Blog.](https://medium.com/zawzaww/how-to-build-custom-android-os-for-android-devices-cf4bba4bb3a5)

 Contributed by: ZawZaw [@XDA-Developers](https://forum.xda-developers.com/member.php?u=7581611)